-Great pals are the living, breathing equivalent of a strawberry punnet on a supermarket aisle; there to make your life lighter, brighter and altogether more fragrant (yes, even after a night of 3-for-1 rosé bombs).
-And it’s not just hearsay: science is clear on the fact that close friendships make you happier and healthier; reducing stress to the point that they may well prolong your life.
+Great friends are there to make your life lighter, brighter and altogether more joyous.
+And it’s not just hearsay: science is clear on the fact that close friendships do make you happier and healthier.

 James Coan, leading the study, said: “People close to us become a part of ourselves, and that is not just metaphor or poetry, it’s very real.
 Literally we are under threat when a friend is under threat.”

-Being happy is as infectious as a cold, according to a 2008 study from Harvard Medical School.
+In another survey from Harvard Medical School, being happy was found to be as infectious as a cold.
 The researchers concluded that happiness spreads through social groups, with one person’s endorphin-high triggering a chain reaction that ripples through to friends’ friends and their friends – meaning someone you have never met could be putting that smile on your face.

-And there’s a placebo effect at play, too: friends don’t even need to be by your side to make you feel better.
+And there’s a placebo effect at play, too.
+Friends don’t need to be by your side to make you feel better.
 The study reported that people who simply thought of a supportive friend during an imagery task saw a hill on less of a gradient.

-Colleagues are more than just people to have a pint with on a Friday night at the end of a long week – they can actually make you better at your job.
-A survey by Gallup revealed that people with a particularly good friend at work were more than twice as likely to be engaged as a result.
+And, finally, colleagues are more than just people to have a pint with at the end of a long week — they can actually make you better at your job.
+A survey by Gallup revealed that people with a particularly good friend at work were twice as likely to be engaged as a result.
 Meanwhile, it concluded that US companies with a higher ratio of workplace friendships generated 12% higher profits.
-Let that be an excuse for a post-work drink (or three).
+Now, if that’s not a clear reason for a post-work drink – or three.